swch/strivve-docs-nextjs/src/pages/ops-admin/reporting/index.md

 ## Strivve Partner Portal

 Each dedicated CardSavr instance includes a [Partner Portal](https://developers.strivve.com/ops-admin/partner-portal) used in the administration of your environment configuration.
-Below are the out of the box reporting options that your organization may generate at any time.
+Belsow are the out of the box reporting options that your organization may generate at any time.

 ### Merchant Reports
 Merchant Reports allow you to generate a report of all card placement activity between any specified dates.

-To generate the report, simply select the start and end dates you would like and generate the report.
+To generate the report, simply select the start and end dates and generate the report.
 The report will then be downloaded to your device.
 ![Reporting](/images/merchant_report_1.png )
 ![Reporting](/images/merchant_report_2.png )